TejasViswa/PIC10B_Disc1B_Disc2B/Week_2/HW1_hints.md

 - Get row sum and column sum for each row and column (you could make use of modulo operator) and check if they equal magic_total.
 Make use of the get function that you previously defined.
 - Remember that there is only 1 right diagonal and 1 left diagonal for any square.
 Use appropriate if conditions to extract the diagonal sums.

+## Within the see_magic_potential:
+- Initialize slots_considered and used_up set
+- Make sure you add all the unique non-zero values that already exist in the data vector to your used_up set
+- Call help_see_magic_potential function

 ## Structure for the help_see_magic_potential function:
 - if exceeded last slot:
   - if it is a magic square: